ASKurz/blogdown/content/blog/2025-07-17-learn-stan-with-brms-part-iii/index.md

 [^1]: Though with a smaller posterior standard deviation, as we have now accounted for some of the variance with the predictor.

 [^2]: Even the `Kc` scalar was actually present in the data from `brm1` from the [first post](https://solomonkurz.netlify.app/blog/2025-07-07-learn-stan-with-brms-part-i/#extract-the-stan-data-with-standata).
 In a [later section](#stan3.2-for-new-tricks-and-the-final-model) we’ll clarify what it actually is.

+[^3]: During peer review, we had a discussion about my `for(i in 2:k)` notation in the `for` loop.
+It’s not great because it mixes the `\(i\)` subscript typically used to denote a case with `\(k\)`, which we’re using here to denote the number of columns.
+I’m basing my notation on Bürkner’s `for(i in 2:K)` notation, which also mixes the two letters, but uses the upper-case `K`, which is more in line with what you’d often see in formal statistical notation.
+In the [*Variable naming* section](https://mc-stan.org/docs/stan-users-guide/style-guide.html#variable-naming) of the *Stan User’s Guide* ([Stan Development Team, 2024c](#ref-standevelopmentteamStanUserGuide2024)), you’ll see the recommendation of notation like `for(k in 2:K)`, which is more explicitly in harmony with statistical-notation norms.
+On the other hand, I’m generally following [tidyverse-style](https://style.tidyverse.org/syntax.html#sec-objectnames) naming principles of using lower-case names at all costs ([Wickham, 2020](#ref-wickhamTidyverseStyleGuide2020)), and you’ll note this is also consistent with how the `compose_data()` function returns scalar values with lower-case names, rather than upper-case names.
+Anyways, I acknowledge this is all a mess and, IMO, there’s no clear correct solution, here.
+I’m juggling sensibilities from two style guides, and trying to discuss someone else’s code that doesn’t cleanly follow either.
+So it goes…